bhagenbourger/hue-monitoring/README.md

 - ALERT_MESSAGE_LIGHT_NOT_REACHABLE => message sent to Slack when light is not reachable, default value is `Light %{[name]} *was no longer reachable* at %{[@timestamp]}`
 - ALERT_MESSAGE_LIGHT_ON => message sent to Slack when light turns on, default value is `<!channel> Light %{[name]} *went on* at %{[@timestamp]}`

+You must also declare environment variables for Orange Livebox API:
+- LIVEBOX_ENDPOINT => url to the API endpoint, optional parameter, default value is http://192.168.1.1/ws
+- LIVEBOX_USERNAME => username to connect to the livebox, required parameter
+- LIVEBOX_PASSWORD => password to connect to the livebox, required parameter

 To manage your configuration you can declare a `env.sh` file which contains your configuration variables. `env.sh` file is ignored by git.
 Below an example of `env.sh` content:
 ```